AlgorithmiKee/notes/Machine_Learning/gradient_approx.md

 &= \mathbb E_{\epsilon \sim p} \left[ \nabla_{\theta} f(g_{\theta}(\epsilon)) \right]
 \end{align}
 $$

+Remarks:

+* The 2nd equation suggests that differentiability of $f$ is required to apply reparameterization trick.
+* It is essential that the reference density does not depend on $\theta$.
+Otherwise, we can not move the gradient operator into expectation.

 *Proof*: The 1st equality follows from the [law of the unconscious statistian (LOTUS)](https://en.wikipedia.org/wiki/Law_of_the_unconscious_statistician).
 The 2nd equality follows from the linearity of expectation and the fact that the reference density does not depend on $\theta$. $\quad\blacksquare$